jbatarse1/machine_learning_algorithmic_trading/README.md

 ## Summary Evaluation Report

-In sum, the best model is the LogisticRegression "new_model" with the DateOffset at 3 months and the short window / long window set to 4 day and 100 days, respectively.
+In sum, the best model is the original LogisticRegression "new_model" with the DateOffset at 3 months and the short window / long window set to 4 day and 100 days, respectively.
 The precision is about the same; but the recall of 0.33 for -1 class and 0.66 for the 1 class shows better performance in comparison to the other models.

 ## Contributors